DanielJean007/RPI_LIRC_NodeJS-Project/README.md

   * For LIRC lib
     * For a quick test of the functionalities of this project:
       * Move the file `lircd.conf` in this repo to the directory `~/` (which is supposed do be pi/home/).
-      After that type irsend list '' '' .
-You should see 'MasterControl'.
+      After that type `irsend list '' ''` .
+You should see `MasterControl`.
 This means you'll see the commands from this remote control on the website.

-        **It's not a good idea to change 'lircd.conf' from it's original place.
+        **It's not a good idea to change `lircd.conf from it's original place.
 Believe me, I've tried.**

       * The folder `lircFiles/` contains handy scripts for automating the process of:
           - Recording a new command,